-Our first response is to work with individuals and businesses to stop environmental damage and achieve the right environmental outcome if there is an issue.
+Our first response is to work with individuals and businesses to stop environmental damage and achieve the right environmental outcome if there is an issue. to be taken or to cease within a specified time.

-We then investigate to determine what action should be taken, including enforcement.
+We then investigate to determine what action should be taken, including includes payment of a fine.
+Abatement notices are a formal written direction, requiring certain actions

 Formal written warnings are sent out to notify of an offence and they require action to be taken.

-If it is a significant breach we may issue an infringement notice which includes payment of a fine.
+If it is a significant breach we may issue an infringement notice which